About

 Read an example of an outstanding proposal which has been recently awarded by the MLSTF committee panel.
 The proposal entitled: “Evaluation of the efficacy of an mRNA-based multi-antigen vaccine against tuberculosis (TB) disease in guinea pigs" received MLSTF funding in March 2024 to Dr Elena Stylianou and Professor Helen McShane.

-Applications demonstrating academic-industry collaboration are particularly encouraged, principles and policies of a MRC Industry Collaboration Framework (ICF) should be followed, with heads of terms being agreed with partners prior to application submission.
+Applications demonstrating academic-industry collaboration are particularly encouraged, principles and policies of an MRC Industry Collaboration Framework (ICF) should be followed, with heads of terms being agreed with partners prior to application submission.
 Please contact your local Research Services team who will be able to assist with this.
 Where the partner is an existing or prospective spinout, there must be a strong and clear case that the proposed project is a new stream of work and not additional development of the initial technology that was licenced to the spinout.
 It should also be clear that the spinout is the most appropriate company to support this particular project.
 A clear statement of how conflict of interest will be managed must be included.

 Emerging Translational Innovators (ETI)